replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 This option is applicable to existing clusters only.

-Allows minimal role-based access control (RBAC) for be set on a per-customer basis.
-When set to `true`, the app manager enables a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.
-However, as a per-customer feature, it is not triggered by default in the installation.
-You must also tell the end user to opt in using the `kots install` command with the `-- use-minimal-rbac` flag set to `true`.
+Allows minimal role-based access control (RBAC) for be used for a subset of customer installations.
+When set to `true`, the app manager supports creating a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.
+Minimal RBAC will not be used by default.
+It will only be used when the `--use-minimal-rbac` flag is passed to the `kots install` command.

 When installing with minimal RBAC, the app manager recognizes if the preflight checks fail due to insufficient privileges.
 For more information about RBAC, see [Namespace-scoped Access](../vendor/packaging-rbac/#namespace-scoped-access) in _Configuring Role-based Access Control_.